Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Abstract

 \section{Abstract}

 To date, there exist almost no culturally-specific evaluation benchmarks for large language models (LLMs) that cover a large number of languages and cultures.
-In this paper, we present \textbf{Global PIQA}, a participatory commonsense reasoning benchmark for over 100 languages, constructed by hand by 335 researchers from 65 countries around the world.
-The 116 language varieties in Global PIQA cover five continents, 14 language families, and 23 writing systems.
-In the non-parallel split of Global PIQA, over 50\% of examples reference local foods, customs, traditions, or other culturally-specific elements.
-We find that state-of-the-art LLMs perform well on Global PIQA in aggregate, but they exhibit weaker performance in lower-resource languages (up to a 37\% accuracy gap, despite random chance at 50\%).
-Open models generally perform worse than proprietary models.
-Global PIQA highlights that in many languages and cultures, everyday knowledge remains an area for improvement, alongside more widely-discussed capabilities such as complex reasoning and expert knowledge.
-Beyond its uses for LLM evaluation, we hope that Global PIQA provides a glimpse into the wide diversity of cultures in which human language is embedded.
+In this paper, we present \textbf{Global PIQA}, a participatory commonsense reasoning benchmark for over 100 languages, constructed by hand by over 350 researchers from over 65 countries around the world.
+The 141 language varieties in Global PIQA cover five continents, 19 language families, and 24 writing systems.
+In the \textbf{non-parallel} split of Global PIQA, over 50\% of examples reference local foods, customs, traditions, or other culturally-specific elements.
+In the \textbf{parallel} split, we translate more ``culturally agnostic'' commonsense reasoning questions into 131 language varieties, for direct cross-lingual comparisons.
+In both splits, all examples have been verified by native speakers of the languages.
+We find that state-of-the-art LLMs perform well on Global PIQA in aggregate, but they exhibit weaker performance in lower-resource languages (e.g. up to a 68\% accuracy gap between languages in the parallel split).
+Global PIQA highlights that in many languages and cultures, everyday knowledge remains an area for improvement in LLMs, alongside more widely-discussed capabilities such as complex reasoning and expert knowledge.
+Beyond its uses for LLM evaluation, Global PIQA provides a glimpse into the wide diversity of cultures in which human language is embedded.